hantsy/spring-security-oauth2-resourceserver-example/docs/keycloak.md

 * Project Metadata/Java: 21
 * Dependencies: Spring Reactive Web, OAuth2 Resource Server

-In a Spring/Kotlin project, I would like use [Mockk](https://mockk.io) to replace the *Mockito* for mocking dependencies, and use [Kotest assertions](https://kotest.io) fluent APIs for asserting result in Kotlin DSL.
+In Spring/Kotlin projects, I would like use [Mockk](https://mockk.io) to replace the *Mockito* for mocking dependencies, and use [Kotest assertions](https://kotest.io) fluent APIs for asserting result in Kotlin DSL.
 Check the updated Gradle build script [here](https://github.com/hantsy/spring-security-oauth2-resourceserver-example/blob/master/build.gradle.kts).

 Create a `@RestController` class to produce a simple Restful API for testing purpose.